eCommerce Marketers have a ton of tools in their toolkit to get more customers, but none are as effective as email marketing.

 With the right knowledge and a little testing, you can find the perfect platform to suit your growing eCommerce business.
 Think long and hard about what features will work best for your customer base and your technical abilities.

-A tool that offers automation, segmentation and personalization is a no-brainer when it comes to eCommerce, so choose a software that’s built for online vendors.
+A tool that offers automation, segmentation and personalization is a no-brainer when it comes to eCommerce, so choose an email marketing software that’s built for online vendors.
 Sendlane comes packed with all these features—and a lot more.
 With multivariate testing, pre-built email funnels and 24/7 support, there’s a reason over 1700 companies now trust Sendlane with customer emails.

 Want to see how you can save 40% on your email & SMS bill??
 Request a demo & speak to a Sendlane expert today!!